bhoward/CSC424/labs/Expression.md

 The project is in the `public/ExprLang` folder on the I: drive.
 It is meant to be built with [SBT](http://code.google.com/p/simple-build-tool/), the Simple Build Tool.
-Double-clicking the SBT.BAT file in Windows should start up an interactive session with SBT.
+Double-clicking the RUNSBT.BAT file in Windows should start up an interactive session with SBT.
 At the prompt, you can issue commands such as "clean", "update", "compile", "test", or "console".
 A particularly useful mode is to execute the command "~test", which tells